DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 For base64-decoding, it uses the [Base64InputStream](https://commons.apache.org/proper/commons-codec/apidocs/org/apache/commons/codec/binary/Base64InputStream.html) from Apache commons-codec.

+For creating the multipart form, it relies on code lifted from [Apache jclouds](https://github.com/jclouds/jclouds).

 ## Disclaimer

 This example is not an official Google product, nor is it part of an official Google product.